daxaurora/w205_energy/Instructions.md

         * HTTP for Port 443
         * Source for all rules: 0.0.0.0/0
         * Protocol for all rules:  TCP
-* Attach to this AMI an EBS on which postgres has been installed
+* Via AWS, attach to this AMI an EBS on which postgres has been installed OR attach a new 100GB EBS and install Postgres on it (instructions below)
 * Connect to the instance from the command line of a local machine
-* Find the location of the attached EBS (i.e., xvdf):
-`fdisk -l`
-* Mount that EBS:
-`mount -t ext4 /dev/<ebs_location> /data`
-(_Where ebs_location is the EBS location listed in the output from the fdisk command._)
-* Find the location of the attached 100GB EBS.
-The location will be similar to or identical to /dev/xvdf
+* Find the location of the attached EBS (the location will be similar to or identical to /dev/xvdf):
 ```
 fdisk -l
 ```

 * If the attached EBS does not yet have Postgres installed, install it:
 ```
 chmod a+rwx /data